 Drink plenty of water: Mild dehydration is a common and often overlooked cause of fatigue.
 Drink about 6-8 glasses of water a day, not just when thirsty.

-Eat protein and carbs in combination, especially at lunch: Proteins contain tryptophan, the precursor of serotonin, a neurotransmitter that promotes a calm, relaxed feeling, and helps fight emotional fatigue.
+Eat protein and carbs together: Proteins contain tryptophan, the precursor of serotonin, a neurotransmitter that promotes a calm, relaxed feeling, and helps fight emotional fatigue.
 Eaten with protein, carbohydrates may boost the brain's intake of tryptophan.
 Proteins also contain tyrosine, a precursor to neurotransmitters dopamine and norepinephrine, promoters of alertness, attention and motivation.
-At lunch, opt for lean protein to help keep the mind attentive and alert, and unrefined carbohydrates to provide glucose to elevate energy and mood.
-Eating foods with a low glycaemic index, where sugars are absorbed slowly, may help avoid the slump in energy that typically occurs after eating quickly-absorbed sugars or refined starches.
-Foods with a low glycaemic index include whole grains, high-fibre vegetables, nuts and healthy oils such as olive oil.

 Use caffeine carefully: Caffeine fights fatigue, increases alertness and also enhances reaction speed and ability to think clearly for up to three hours.
 But coffee can also cause irritability, jitters and insomnia.
-It’s therefore smarter to use a caffeine source such as guarana which has been shown to deliver the benefits but not the side effects of caffeine.
-Also include sources of compounds such as theanine and green tea, which further enhance the benefits and reduce the side effects of caffeine.
+It’s therefore smarter to use a caffeine source such as guarana as a supplement for energy levels.
+Giving you the benefits without the unwanted side effects.

 Our brains and bodies only have a certain amount of energy on a given day, so it's important to remember that fatigue is normal and is designed to coax us into relaxation and deep sleep at the end of the working day.
 However, we're also designed to have high energy levels, focus and concentration when you wake-up each morning – so if you don't, make sure you put these tips into practice.